 by CUB and wireless research firm Validas

 and that "cramming" charges represented a growing share of third-party charges nationwide.
-Federal regulators predict that the scam will continue to grow on mobile phones as they are more commonly used for payments.
+More recently, federal regulators sued T-Mobile

 How does cramming work?

 Scam artists use many different paths to your phone bills, including: